kennyddeng/SYSC3010A-L1W-G11-Project/README.md

 1. Navigate to the flask_app directory in the cloned repo.
 2. Open [requirements.txt](requirements.txt), and install any missing python packages that are listed in the file.
 3. Open the terminal, navigate to the flask_app directory, and start the flask app using the command: source start_flask.sh

+## Installation Verification
+Run all scripts under the folder [UnitTestDemo](UnitTestDemo/).
+If all tests have passed all hardware/software has been installed/configured correctly.